Renée Schafer Horton, internship and career counseling coordinator

 Please feel free to reach out with me about any general questions you might have about internships or career counseling.
-I’m in the office Tuesdays, Wednesdays and Thursdays between the hours of 8:30 AM and 4 PM.
-You can reach me at 520-626-9219, or by email at email@example.com
+I’m in the office Mondays, Wednesdays and Thursdays from 8:30 a.m. to 3:45 p.m.
+You can reach me at 520-626-9219, or by email at firstname.lastname@example.org

 Renée Schafer Horton

 Coordinator, Internship and Career Counseling